rtavenar/hdr/content/parts/intro.md

 non-temporal pre-clustering of the data so as to be able, in a refinement step, to model series segments using a continuous-time model (hence re-introducing temporal information at the sub-segment level).
-At the other extreme of the spectrum, we have
+At the other extreme of the spectrum, in
 {% cite guilleme:hal-02513295 %} and {% cite tavenard:halshs-01561461 %},
-in which we have postulated that temporal localization information is key for prediction.
+we have postulated that temporal localization information was key for prediction.
-In these works, we have hence used timestamps as additional features of the input data.
+In these works, we hence use timestamps as additional features of the input data.
 Elastic alignment-based approaches (such as the well-known Dynamic Time Warping) somehow belong somewhere in-between those two extremes.